Frequently Asked Questions

 • In all such cases, the vast majority of Muslims did not protest or engage in violence.
 Violence is never an excusable or laudable response to insult.

-• Additionally, The protests were not always in response to the mere portrayals of the Prophet Muhammad.
-They often resulted from how the Prophet was portrayed, which was often in a demeaning manner.
-In the context of increasing Islamophobia and discrimination against Muslims, these portrayals were viewed as provocative which led to protests.
+• Additionally, the protests were not always in response to the mere portrayals of the Prophet Muhammad.
+They often were a response to how the Prophet was portrayed, which was often in a demeaning manner.
+In the context of increasing Islamophobia and discrimination against Muslims, these portrayals were viewed as provocative .
 In fact, some of the demeaning cartoons were published with the purpose of provocation.

 • Sometimes, violent reactions to these images were fueled by political agendas and not solely by anger at the offensive images.